 Upper House is inspired by the organic forms of the Daintree Rainforest.
 Located only moments away from the heart of the Southbank cultural precinct, the proposed development is oriented to open up towards the Brisbane skyline.

-The building has been positioned on the site with consideration to the amenity of neighbouring properties, with generous setbacks to each of the lot boundaries (varying from 3m to 4.8m).
+The building has been positioned on site with consideration to the amenity of neighbouring properties, with generous setbacks to each of the lot boundaries (varying from 3m to 4.8m).
 Similar care has been taken to ensure internal layouts respond to neighbouring developments and provide privacy to residents whilst still capturing views across the city.

 The building is located in South Brisbane, a rapidly changing locale consisting of a mix of buildings varying in form and density.
 As it evolves, the skyline is trending ever upwards in response to the CBD.
-Accordingly, the size and scale of 66 Hope St matches the adjacent Art House Apartments in height and mirrors the skyline across the river.
+Accordingly, the size and scale of 66 Hope Street matches the adjacent Art House Apartments in height and mirrors the skyline across the river.

-|Upper House||Project name|
+|Upper House||Project Name|

-|Upper House Project name|
+|Upper House Project Name|